 The research program in the Laboratory for the Cognitive Neuroscience of Language focuses on the psychological and neural mechanisms of language comprehension in young and older adults.
 We also model individual differences in language processing as a function of measures of cognitive control, working memory, perceptual speed and language experience.
 Finally, we examine how language processing mechanisms break down in patients with circumscribed lesions and in individuals with neuropsychiatric disorders such as schizophrenia.

 Our research capitalizes on multiple research methods to gain the deepest possible understanding of the psychological processes and brain mechanisms that we use to extract meaning from text and conversation.
 These research methods include eyetracking (collaboratively), and the recording of brain electrical activity (ERPs) and hemodynamic responses (functional magnetic resonance imaging — fMRI), as well as a variety of other behavioral measures.
+Our data analytic methods include both traditional univariate techniques as well as multivariate machine-learning algorithms.
 Our research program has been supported since 1997 by grants from the McDonnell-Pew Foundation, NSF, and NIMH.

 For more information about our research and projects visit our research page

 Many UC-Davis undergraduate students work as research interns in our lab.
 We occasionally take interns from other nearby universities during the academic year or interns from more distant colleges and universities during the summer.
 We require a minimum GPA of 3.2.
 To apply, download and fill out the application form and send it, along with a copy of your transcript, to email@example.com.
 We will keep your application on file and contact you to arrange an interview when there are openings.